aubble/goTunneLS/README.md

 ##Generating Certificates

 I've already setup a openssl.cnf that should setup the correct openssl options for most people, you can of course use any certificate you want but this should make it much more streamlined for beginners.

 Open tls/openssl.cnf and modify the req\_distinguished\_name to fit your liking.
-Change the name and everything.
+Change the common name (fully qualified domain name) and everything.

-Just remove the -x509 option from the certificate generating command and the BasicConstraints line under v3_ca in openssl.cnf.
+If you are a beginner just playing around, follow the defaults except for the next one which describes how to use multiple domain names on one cert.

 If you also want to use this cert with say the name localhost, example.com and www.example.com, uncomment subjectAltName, [ alt\_names ], DNS.1 and DNS.2 and replace COMMON.NAME with the common name (the domain name, the CN) and replace SECOND.NAME with the second name you want to use.
 You can also add more names with DNS.n where n is the next number.
+You can also use wildcards, don't forget! eg you can set the common name to "\*.example.com" to match all of example.com's subdomains.

+If you want to instead generate a .csr and get it signed by some CA just remove the -x509 option from the certificate generating command and the BasicConstraints line under v3_ca in openssl.cnf.

 If you won't be using multiple domain names nor generating a self signed CA cert, get rid of all their lines including the v3\_ca and x509\_extensions line